MLB BASEBALL CARDS LUIS ROSADO LOT

 Additionally, Rosado cut a very distinctive look on the mound.
 Standing only 5’9″, he had short black hair, a thick mustache and was notably stocky compared to most pitchers of his era.
 This unique visual appearance no doubt contributes to the fanfare around his baseball cards.
 When combined with the air of mystery over his post-career life, it has all the makings of an intriguing collectible figure for those seeking historically obscure players from the 1960s and 1970s.

-Read also: ARE BASEBALL CARDS PUBLIC DOMAIN
+Read also: HOW TO GET BASEBALL CARDS SIGNED

 As a result, Rosado’s rookie and prime year baseball cards regularly command high prices whenever they surface in group lots or individual auctions.
 Complete sets of his 1964, 1968 and 1969 Topps cards especially draw premium dollars.
 For example, his 1964 Topps rookie card in near-mint condition recently sold for over $1,000 alone.
 And a full run of his rookie through 1969 Topps cards was once acquired by a collector for close to $10,000 total.
 Even for a player who was never a true “star,” those values are extremely robust compared to many contemporary peers with far better career stats.